 Here are a few key social media sites you’ll want to bear in mind when crafting your nonprofit marketing plan:

-- Facebook: As the most popular social media site, Facebook has many amazing features that can help nonprofits market their mission and connect with donors.
+- Facebook: As the largest social media site, Facebook has many amazing features that can help nonprofits market their mission and connect with donors.
 You can utilize its events features, page creation capabilities, and sharing features.
 Facebook is also great for showcasing impact, expanding reach, and engaging in conversation among different supporters.

 - Instagram: Instagram is an invaluable tool for nonprofits, providing an engaging platform to share visuals of their work and mission.
 Tap into visual storytelling by publishing images of your volunteers in action and beneficiaries.

-Overlooking social media would be a major oversight for any organization.
 Leverage these channels to help drive traffic to your nonprofit’s website, start a conversation about your cause, and generally increase visibility for your cause.

 Your website is a huge resource when it comes to marketing your cause.
 It’s likely the first place prospects go to learn about your mission and where long-term supporters go to give support.
 It not only hosts valuable information on your organization but also provides engagement opportunities like online giving, event registration, and more.